samcowing/HOCsNest/README.md

 * Sam Cowing (scrum lead)

 ### Your project idea
 > This app is a social platform based around people coming together to hangout and play games online.
 While apps like this exit today, very few have proved a huge success and dominated the market.
 Our goal is with this social platform is to make it user friendly and simple, so that it's easy to hangout and play in-app games, or external games, with friends online.
+Since that was a little ambiguous for a week.. this project's goal is currently step 1, being able to create you account and join live chatrooms.

 ### Sneak peak
 ![Wireframe](https://i.imgur.com/vwUozoB.png)